bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

 In my case I created a Proxmox LXC container with Debian and installed Graylog following the instructions for Debian.

 >   *\[Update jan 2025\]* because many people seem to arrive here searching for a way to install Graylog on a Proxmox LXC container I did a new installation to provide a bit more details here.
-I basically followed the [Debian Installation Documentation](https://go2docs.graylog.org/current/downloading_and_installing_graylog/debian_installation.htm) which documents support up to Debian 12 at the moment of writing.
+I basically followed the [Debian Installation Documentation](https://go2docs.graylog.org/current/downloading_and_installing_graylog/debian_installation.htm) which documents the installation of Graylog 6.1 with support up to Debian 12 at the moment of writing.
 >
 >  I used the following steps:
 >